 At least, that’s what they say they’ll do.
 Thankfully, my data hasn’t been used for anything yet, so I haven’t had to call them.
 If I do become a victim of fraud, I’ll be sure to either write a sequel blog post or set my WiFi router on fire.

-Did you also lose your data in the T-Mobile hack or one of the other dozens of hacks that happened this year?
-Check out some of other resources to learn how to avoid getting hacked and how to deal with identity theft:
+Did you also lose your data in the T-Mobile hack or one of the other dozens of hacks that have happened?
+Consider buying an identity theft insurance policy to mitigate damage in the future, and check out some of other resources to learn how to avoid getting hacked and how to deal with identity theft:

 - What happens to a stolen Social Security Number?